signofthefour/fregrad/README.md

 ## Quick Start and Examples

-1. Navigate to PriorGrad-vocoder root and install dependencies
+1. Navigate to FreGrad root and install dependencies
    ```bash
    # the codebase has been tested on Python 3.8 with PyTorch 1.8.2 LTS and 1.10.2 conda binaries
    pip install -r requirements.txt